florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 / 5 -- Optimal: Transferring execution and invoking a plugin is virtually instantaneous.
 There is no measurable overhead.
   All plugin code executes as fast as if it were implemented natively within the host system.

-The scoring outline presented here is intentionally not very specific, without any hard lines between all scores.
+The scoring outline presented here is intentionally not very specific, without any hard lines between the different scores.
 It is meant to give only a rough guideline for evaluation, which then needs to be done very carefully on a case-by-case basis.
 For example, one could evaluate plugin systems based on whether plugins are compiled/interpreted or how large and thus slow plugins might be to load.